Timeline: Dell's buyout: a topsy-turvy affair

 June 5 - Dell's special board committee says Icahn is almost $4 billion short of the cash needed to fund his proposal for a $12-per-share special dividend.
 Continues to recommend buyout offer from Michael Dell and Silver Lake.

-June 18 - Icahn says he is now the company's largest external shareholder, with Southeastern selling nearly $1 billion of its stock to him at $13.52 a share.
-He proposes Dell commence a tender offer for about 1.1 billion Dell shares at $14 apiece.
+June 18 - Icahn reveals he is now the company's largest external shareholder, with Southeastern selling nearly $1 billion of its stock to him at $13.52 a share.
+He now proposes that Dell commence a tender offer for about 1.1 billion Dell shares at $14 apiece.

 Icahn also lays out his plan to finance his deal, including offering $2 billion from himself and affiliates if needed.

-June 21 - Michael Dell says he opposes any leveraged recapitalization and calls for shareholders to support his proposal.
+June 21 - Michael Dell, in a regulatory filing, says he opposes any leveraged recapitalization and calls for shareholders to support his proposal.

 July 3 - Several large shareholders, who collectively own more than 5 percent of the company, urge the board to draw up a contingency plan in case the buyout fails.